ericbeland/enhanced_errors/README.md

 - **TBD**: Memory considerations.
 This does capture data when an exception happens.
 EnhancedErrors hides under the bed when it sees **NoMemoryError**.

 - **Goal: Production Safety**: The gem is designed to, once vetted, be safe for production use, giving you valuable insights without compromising performance.
 I suggest letting it get well-vetted before making the leap and testing it for both performance and memory under load internally, as well.
+I would not enable it in production *yet*.

 ## Contributing